 EFTEM

-Energy-filtered transmission electron microscopy (EFTEM) is a family of imaging techniques that utilize properties of the energy loss spectrum to increase contrast, reduce the effects of chromatic aberration and create unique contrast effects in the image.
+Energy-filtered transmission electron microscopy (EFTEM) is a family of imaging techniques that utilize properties of the energy loss spectrum to increase contrast, reduce the effects of chromatic aberration, and create unique contrast effects in the image.
 Key applications include:

 • Contrast enhancement – Improves contrast and resolution in images and diffraction patterns by allowing only a narrow band of electron energies to form the image